Skip to content

 Howto

-1. Click annotate in the sidebar.
+1. Click Annotations in the sidebar.

 2. Toggle the per-file compensations option in the toolbar.
 A new column will appear that lets you select the compensation to use for each file.

-3. Set your experiment to use per-file compensation from the gating, export populations, export statistics and/or illustration pages.
+3. Set your experiment to use per-file compensation from the Gating, Export Populations, Export Statistics, and/or Illustration pages.

 Tip